cldwalker/gitbeam/README.md

 * `:gitbeam.out-with-external-browser` (OSX only) - opens current file on github with external browser
 * `:gitbeam.out-with-internal-browser` - opens current file on github with LT's browser
-* `:gitbeam.out-with-clipboard-copy` (OSX only) - copies github url of current file to clipboard
+* `:gitbeam.out-with-clipboard-copy` - copies github url of current file to clipboard

 These commands operate on the url equivalent of a selected file and optionally handle selected lines.